xcp-ng/xcp-ng-org/docs/project/ecosystem.md

 * Open Source: ❌

 :::note
-We are currently discussing with VEEAM to provide a tighter integration with XCP-ng.
+We are currently pushing VEEAM to provide a tighter integration with XCP-ng.
+If you want to accelerate it, please tell them on [this dedicated VEEAM forum thread](https://forums.veeam.com/veeam-backup-replication-f2/xcp-ng-support-t93030.html).
+More popular demand will make it happen sooner.
 :::

 ![](../../assets/img/partners/veeamlogo.png)